Colasuonno/CBuffOverflow/README.md

 by running `cyclic -o 0x66616162`, we discover that the return address is reached at offset **504**.

 To confirm this, let’s run the program with: `python3 -c 'print("A"*504 + "BBBB")' | ./codeexec`.\
-The program now crashes with the return address value: `0x42424242  # which corresponds to 'BBBB'` Success — we’ve confirmed the offset!
+The program now crashes with the return address value: `0x42424242  # which corresponds to 'BBBB'`.\
+Success — we’ve confirmed the offset!

 ### (2) Crafting the payload